It is the panic or fear of women towards men and the anxiety of having a close relationship (of any kind) with them.

-Exposure therapy brings the androphobic into gradual exposures to help him manage his thoughts, feelings, and sensations associated with fear of men.
+Exposure therapy brings the androphobic into gradual exposure to help him manage his thoughts, feelings, and sensations associated with the fear of men.

 For example, a therapist might first show photos of men and then have you listen to recordings of men’s voices.

-Hypnosis sessions will help give a woman the feeling that a man can be a figure of power as well as a protection.
+Hypnosis sessions will help give a woman the feeling that a man can be a figure of power and protection.

-This treatment completely eliminates the irrational fear that women feel towards men and they usually never suffer the phobia again.
+This treatment eliminates the irrational fear that women feel towards men, and they usually never suffer the phobia again.

-Cognitive behavioral therapy uses exposure therapy combined with other therapeutic techniques to teach you different ways of seeing and dealing with fear of men.
+Cognitive-behavioral therapy uses exposure therapy combined with other therapeutic techniques to teach you different ways of seeing and dealing with the fear of men.

 The therapist usually teaches how to: